-In [6, 7] an experiment concerning the creation of a design methodology and a model for perception loop has been presented.
-The process for creating the new methodology follows the Situational Method Engineering paradigm [3][18][15][16], extends and modifies the PASSI [11], PASSI2 [13] and the PASSIG [20] developed by the authors in the latest years.
+In [8, 9] an experiment concerning the creation of a design methodology and a model for perception loop has been presented.
+The process for creating the new methodology follows the Situational Method Engineering paradigm [4, 28, 21], extends and modifies the PASSI [13], PASSI2 [17] and the PASSIG [31] processes developed by the authors in the latest years by exploiting process fragments also coming from Tropos [3, 19].

-Situational Method Engineering is the discipline developed in the field of information systems with the aim of creating, exploiting and evaluating techniques, methods and tools for the creation of design processes to be used in specific application context.
-The SME main figure is the method engineer who is responsible for creating ad-hoc design processes by principally reusing experiences, under the form of portion of existing design processes, already experimented and used by other teams, groups etc. The SME paradigm has been extended to the agent field and a well defined approach for the creation of agent design process has been developed [21]; this one is called PRoDe (Process for the Design of Design Processes) and its main elements is the so called process fragment [12].
+As already said (section 2.3) Situational Method Engineering is the discipline developed in the field of information systems with the aim of creating, exploiting and evaluating techniques, methods and tools for the creation of design processes to be used in specific application context.
+The SME paradigm has been extended to the agent field and a well defined approach for the creation of agent design process has been developed [32]; this one is called PRoDe (Process for the Design of Design Processes) and its main elements is the so called process fragment [14].
 The whole process is composed of three main phases, the process requirements, the fragments selection and the fragments assembly, the first concerns with the requirements analysis of the design process under construction, the second with the selection of the right process fragments to be selected from the repository and to be assembled in the following phase.

 PRoDe mainly exploits the use of the multi agent system (MAS) metamodel for performing the tasks within the selection and the assembly phases.
-The MAS metamodel contains all the elements to be designed for developing a specific system following one specofic design process.
+The MAS metamodel contains all the elements to be designed for developing a specific system following one specific design process.
 For instance the PASSI MAS metamodel contains elements such as agent, role, task etc., an agent plays some roles in order to reach an objective and has some capabilities under the form of tasks it is able to perform; each of this elements has to be designed in, at least, one activity of the design process.
-In PRoDe the MAS metamodel is the results of the process requirements phase and is used as a base for the selection and assembly of fragments.
+In PRoDe the MAS metamodel is the results of the process requirements phase and is used as the base for the selection and assembly of fragments.

-In [7] an extended analysis and description of the set of requirements leading to the creation of PASSIC is reported; the analysis resulted in the definition of the metamodel for the perception loop, see [6] for further details, where elements of perception loop have been identified and reflected onto a robotic system.
+In [9] and [30] an extended analysis and description of the set of requirements leading to the creation of PASSIC is reported; the analysis resulted in the definition of the metamodel for the perception loop, see [8] for further details, where elements of perception loop have been identified and reflected onto a robotic system.